ibm-cloud-docs/account/bp_account.md

 All resources that are managed by using IAM access control belong to a resource group.
 You assign a resource to its resource group when you create it from the catalog.
 It's important to [create your resource groups](/docs/account?topic=account-rgs#create_rgs) first because you can't change the assignment of resources after you set it.
 If you accidentally assign a resource to the wrong resource group, delete the resource and create a new one.

-A default resource group is created for you when you create a Lite account, and you're limited to the use of one resource group.
+A default resource group is created for your account.
+If you have a Lite account, you're limited to the use of one resource group.
 If you want to create multiple resource groups, [upgrade](/docs/account?topic=account-upgrading-account) to a Pay-As-You-Go or Subscription account.
 {: tip}

 ### Searching for resources